MicrosoftDocs/memdocs/memdocs/intune/apps/intune-management-extension.md

 ## Move to modern management

-End-user computing is going through a digital transformation.
-Classic, traditional IT focuses on a single device platform, business-owned devices, users that work from the office, and different manual, reactive IT processes.
-The modern workplace uses many platforms that are user and business owned, allows users to work from anywhere, and provides automated and proactive IT processes.
+User computing is going through a digital transformation.
+Traditional IT focuses on a single device platform, business-owned devices, users that work from the office, and different manual, reactive IT processes.
+The modern workplace uses many platforms that are user and business owned.
+It allows users to work from anywhere, and provides automated and proactive IT processes.

 MDM services, such as Microsoft Intune, can manage mobile and desktop devices running Windows 10.
 The built-in Windows 10 management client communicates with Intune to run enterprise management tasks.
 There are some tasks that you might need, such as advanced device configuration and troubleshooting.
 For Win32 app management, you can use the [Win32 app management](app-management.md) feature on your Windows 10 devices.

 The Intune management extension supplements the in-box Windows 10 MDM features.
 You can create PowerShell scripts to run on Windows 10 devices.
 For example, create a PowerShell script that does advanced device configurations.
 Then, upload the script to Intune, assign the script to an Azure Active Directory (AD) group, and run the script.
 You can then monitor the run status of the script from start to finish.

+## Before you begin

+- When scripts are set to user context and the end user has administrator rights, by default, the PowerShell script runs under the administrator privilege.

+- End users aren't required to sign in to the device to execute PowerShell scripts.

+- The Intune management extension agent checks with Intune once every hour and after every reboot for any new scripts or changes.
+After you assign the policy to the Azure AD groups, the PowerShell script runs, and the run results are reported.
+Once the script executes, it doesn't execute again unless there's a change in the script or policy.
+If the script fails, the Intune management extension agent retries the script three times for the next three consecutive Intune management extension agent check-ins.

+- For shared devices, the PowerShell script will run for every new user that signs in.

+- PowerShell scripts are executed before Win32 apps run.
+In other words, PowerShell scripts execute first.
+Then, Win32 apps execute.

+- PowerShell scripts time out after 30 minutes.

 ## Prerequisites

 The Intune management extension has the following prerequisites.
-Once the prerequisites are met, the Intune management extension installs automatically when a PowerShell script or Win32 app is assigned to the user or device.
+Once they're met, the Intune management extension installs automatically when a PowerShell script or Win32 app is assigned to the user or device.

 - Devices running Windows 10 version 1607 or later.
 If the device is enrolled using [bulk auto-enrollment](../enrollment/windows-bulk-enroll.md), devices must run Windows 10 version 1709 or later.
 The Intune management extension isn't supported on Windows 10 in S mode, as S mode doesn't allow running non-store apps.